npm/couch-login/README.md

 * `er` {Error | null} Set if a communication error happens.
 * `resp` {HTTP Response} The response from the request to couchdb
 * `data` {Object} The parsed JSON data from couch

+If the token is the string "anonymous", then it will not attempt to log in before making requests.
+If the token is not "anonymous", then it must be an object with the appropriate fields.

 ### couch.token